 Goals of the Code

-- Maintain online communities that are open, secure, and trustworthy for all member participants.
+- Maintain a midwifery community that is open, secure, and trustworthy for its participants.

 - Cultivate engagement, exchange of information, collaboration, and sharing of innovative ideas relevant to midwifery.